AlphaBlue7/SubAlarm/README.md

 ## Algorithm
 1. The list of already identified subdomains are to pasted in `subop.txt`.

-2. sort is used to alphabatically arrange the list of subdomains in `subop.txt`
+2. sort is used to alphabatically arrange the list of subdomains in `subop.txt` to facilitate comparison

 3. subfinder is used to generate a list of subdomains of the target domain and are saved in `subop1.txt` once sorted alphabetically.